RELATES TO: KRS Chapter 209, Chapter 216, 216A.070(1)(a), (c), (d), 510.010(7)

 (d) Have the duty to report to the proper authorities knowledge of resident abuse, pursuant to KRS Chapter 209.

-(a) Provide services other than those for which he is prepared and qualified to perform;
+(a) Provide services other than those for which the administrator is prepared and qualified to perform;

 (b) Discriminate against or refuse professional service to anyone on the basis of race;